leo5imon/token-race/README.md

 npm run dev
 ```

-Set-up the tokens you want to retrieve on the .json files and pick the method you want to use : CMC or DexScreener
+Set-up the tokens you want to retrieve on the .json files and pick the method you want to use : CMC or DexScreener.
 No API key needed for the latter.

 ## Contribution